Azure/azure-powershell/src/ResourceManager/OperationalInsights/Commands.OperationalInsights/help/Get-AzOperationalInsightsStorageInsight.md

 ### Example 1: Get a Storage Insight by name
 ```
-PS C:\>Get-AzureRmOperationalInsightsStorageInsight -Name "MyStorageInsight" -ResourceGroupName "ContosoResourceGroup" -WorkspaceName "ContosoWorkspace"
+PS C:\>Get-AzOperationalInsightsStorageInsight -Name "MyStorageInsight" -ResourceGroupName "ContosoResourceGroup" -WorkspaceName "ContosoWorkspace"
 ```

 This command gets the storage insight named MyStorageInsight from the workspace named ContosoWorkspace.

 ### Example 2: Get a Storage Insight by using a workspace object
 ```
-PS C:\>$Workspace = Get-AzureRmOperationalInsightsWorkspace -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace"
+PS C:\>$Workspace = Get-AzOperationalInsightsWorkspace -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace"
-PS C:\>Get-AzureRmOperationalInsightsStorageInsight -Workspace $Workspace -Name "MyStorageInsight"
+PS C:\>Get-AzOperationalInsightsStorageInsight -Workspace $Workspace -Name "MyStorageInsight"
 ```

-The first command uses the **Get-AzureRmOperationalInsightsWorkspace** cmdlet to get an Operational Insights workspace, and then stores it in the $Workspace variable.
+The first command uses the **Get-AzOperationalInsightsWorkspace** cmdlet to get an Operational Insights workspace, and then stores it in the $Workspace variable.
 The second command gets the storage insight named MyStorageInsight for the workspace in $Workspace.

 ## PARAMETERS